-The location counter value for instructions or constants is usually printed as a 3-byte value.
-However, the 4-byte value, with up to 3 leading zeros suppressed, is printed for the addresses specified in the operands of the following instructions: EQU, ORG, and USING.
-Only 3-byte values pos are printed for the operands in the above instructions.
+3 The location counter value for instructions or constants is usually printed as a 3-byte value.
+However, the 4-byte 4 value, with up to 3 leading zeros suppressed, is printed for the addresses specified in the operands of the following instructions: EQU, ORG, and USING.
+Only 3-byte values S are printed for the operands in the above instructions.

-You can control the setting of the location counter in a particular control section by using the \underline{START} or \underline{ORG} instructions.
+You can control the setting of the location counter in a particular control section by using the START or ORG instructions.